moves-rwth/storm/documentation/usage/properties.md

 ## Multi-objective Model Checking

-Storm supports multi-objective model checking: In non-deterministic models, different objectives might require different choices of actions in order to satisfy the property.
+Storm supports multi-objective model checking: In nondeterministic models, different objectives might require different choices of actions in order to satisfy the property.
 This induces trade-offs between different strategies.
 Multi-objective model checking reveals such trade-offs by computing the Pareto curve, as explained in our [example]({{ site.github.url }}/documentation/usage/running-storm.html#multi-objective-model-checking-of-a-markov-automaton).

 The simplest way of asking about these trade-offs are achievability queries: They ask whether there exists a strategy which fulfils all thresholds.